temporalio/documentation/docs/tctl.md

 The Temporal CLI can be used directly from the Docker Hub image _temporalio/tctl_ or by building the CLI tool locally.

-Example of using the docker image to describe a namespace2:
+Example of using the docker image to describe a namespace:

 ```
 docker run --rm temporalio/tctl:1.0.0 --namespace samples-namespace namespace describe